-IAS 28 "Investments in Associates and Measuring an associate or joint venture at fair value: The amendments clarify that the election to measure at fair value through profit or loss an investment in an associate or a joint venture that is held by an entity that is a venture capital organization, or other qualifying entity, is available for each investment in an associate or joint venture on an investment-by-investment basis, upon initial recognition.
+Measuring an associate or joint venture at fair value: The amendments clarify that the election to measure at fair value through profit or loss an investment in an associate or a joint venture that is held by an entity that is a venture capital organization, or other qualifying entity, is available for each investment in an associate or joint venture on an investment-by-investment basis, upon initial recognition.

-The amendments to IFRS 1 and IAS 28 are effective for annual periods begin on or after January 1 2018, the amendment to IFRS 12 for annual periods beginning on or after January 1, 2017.
+The amendments to IFRS 1 and IAS 28 are effective for annual periods begin on or after January 1, 2018.

 The IASB and FASB have issued their joint revenue recognition standard, IFRS 15 "Revenue from Contracts with Customers", which replaces all existing IFRS and US GAAP revenue requirements.
-IFRS 15 specifies how and when an IFRS reporter will recognize revenue as well as requiring such entities to provide users of financial statements with more informative, relevant disclosures.
+IFRS 15 specifies how and when an IFRS reporter will recognize revenue as well as requiring such entities to provide users of consolidated financial statements with more informative, relevant disclosures.
 The standard provides a single, principles based five-step model to be applied to all contracts with customers.
 IFRS 15 was issued in May 2014 and applies to an annual reporting period beginning on or after January 1, 2018.
 An earlier application is permitted.
+This standard might have significant effect on the consolidated financial statements.
+Yet the management has not estimated the effect of adoption of this standard.

 Amendments to IAS 40 "Transfers of Investment Property" are intended to clarify that an entity can only reclassify a property to/from investment property when, and only when, there is evidence that a change in the use of the property occurred.
 The amendments are effective for periods beginning on or after January 1, 2018.
 Earlier application is permitted.
 An entity applies the amendments to changes in use that occur on or after the beginning of the annual reporting period in which the entity first applies the amendments.
-Retrospective application is also permitted if that is possible without the use of
+Retrospective application is also permitted if that is possible without the use of hindsight.

-IFRIC 22 "Foreign Currency Transactions and Advance Consideration" addresses foreign currency
+IFRIC 22 "Foreign Currency Transactions and Advance Consideration" addresses foreign currency transactions or parts of transactions where: